yzygitzh/ReDroid/marshmallow_modifications/README.md

 1. `android-x86`: Import the `android-x96-anti-sandbox.ova` file in the folder to VirtualBox directly.

 2. `hammerhead`: These are the images built for Google Nexus 5.
-Use `adb reboot bootloader` and `fastboot flashall -w` to flash them into your Google Nexus 5.
+To flash them into the device, do the following:

+        $ cd hammerhead
+        $ adb reboot bootloader

+    Wait the device until it enters fastboot mode.
+Check it with

+        $ fastboot devices

+    If there is something, flash the images by

+        $ ANDROID_PRODUCT_OUT=. fastboot flashall -w

 **Note that one can build & configure images for any other devices that supported by AOSP branch `android-6.0.1_r77`.**